C1789

 Description:

-The first engraving of a Kangaroo taken from a specimen collected at Sydney Cove and sent back with the first dispatches to England on the Alexander, printed in 1789 in London.
+The first engraving of a Kangaroo taken from a specimen collected at Sydney Cove and sent back with the first dispatches to England on the Alexander, printed 1789 in London.

 Common name; Eastern Grey Kangaroo